CSFrequency/react-firebase-hooks/storage/README.md

 const [downloadUrl, loading, error] = useDownloadURL(reference);
 ```

-Returns the download URL as a `string` (if a reference is supplied), a boolean to indicate whether the the download URL is still being loaded and any `firebase.FirebaseError` returned by Firebase when trying to load the download URL.
+Retrieve the download URL for a storage reference.

 The `useDownloadURL` hook takes the following parameters:

 - `reference`: (optional) `firebase.storage.Reference` that you would like the download URL for

+Returns:

+- `downloadUrl`: A `string` download URL, or `void` if no storage reference is supplied
+- `loading`: A `boolean` to indicate whether the the download URL is still being loaded
+- `error`: Any `firebase.FirebaseError` returned by Firebase when trying to load the user, or `void` if there is no error

 #### Full example